Hunnser86/HK-Painter-and-Decorator/README.md

-# My First Milestone Project
-## HK Painting and Decorating Website.
+# HK Painting and Decorating Website.
----

-This Is my first milestone project in my Diploma in Software Development course.
+This website was made for the ficticious company HK Painting and Decorating.
+It is designed to be easy for customers to hire Helen Kent and to view some of her previous work.

+It is a simple, three page website, made to be easy to navigate and to give as musch detail as possible, without being confusing for the customer.

 This website was designed with many devices in mind, so it needed to be responsive and easy to navigate, for potential customers.